 Commonly called the “Texas Crutch,” wrapping your brisket in foil when it starts to stall will prevent evaporation and force a continued, steady temperature rise.
 Before it’s wrapped, the brisket has had plenty of time to take on smoky flavor and color, so don’t fret about a wimpy end product.
-I like to throw a little water or apple juice in the foil with my brisket to add even more moisture to the party.
+Sometimes I like to throw a little beef broth or juice in the foil with my brisket to add even more moisture to the party.

 Wrapping does prevent a hard, crunchy bark from forming around your meat, since the outer layers don’t get the chance to dry out.
-If you are looking for a decent crust on your brisket, remove it from the foil at 190ºF and let the bark crisp up.
+If you are looking for a thicker crust on your brisket, remove it from the foil at 190° F, place it back on your smoker, and let the bark crisp up.

 The Waiting Game

 If time isn’t a factor, or if you know about the stall and have planned for it, the most venerated option is to wait it out.
-A sizable brisket likes to spend about 12 hours in a typical smoker, so don’t rush her.
+A sizable brisket likes to spend 12 or more hours in a typical smoker, so don’t rush her.
 Place a water pan in the smoker with your meat to keep the humidity level high and hinder evaporation.
-And don’t check on your meat more than is necessary for the occasional spritz or mop, since any drop in temperature or release of heat energy will prolong the stall.
+And don’t check on your meat more than is necessary for the occasional spritz, since any drop in temperature or release of heat energy will prolong the stall.
 Relax a little.
-Kick back, have a beer or two, and enjoy the wait — you’ll appreciate your finished masterpiece that much more.
+Kick back, have a beer or two, and enjoy the wait – you’ll appreciate your finished masterpiece that much more.